Lights in the Dusk: Plot

-Koistinen (Janne Hyytiäinen) is a lonely nightwatchman tasked with guarding a shopping mall.
+Koistinen is a lonely nightwatchman tasked with guarding a shopping mall.
 He attempts to socialize, but is treated coldly by his manager and subjected to mocking by his colleagues.
-While he is drinking alone in a bar, he catches the eye of some criminals headed by Lindholm (Ilkka Koivula) who learn of his occupation.
-Koistinen's only human contact is the grill vendor Aila (Maria Heiskanen) to whom he outlines his plans of starting his own company.
+While drinking alone in a bar, he catches the eye of some criminals headed by Lindholm who learn of his occupation.
+Koistinen's only human contact is the grill vendor Aila to whom he outlines his plans of starting his own company.

 While at work, Koistinen notices a dog left outside a pub without water.
-While he is taking a break, Mirja (Maria Järvenhelmi) approaches him, saying he seems lonely.
+While he is taking a break, Mirja approaches him, saying he seems lonely.
 They agree to go on a date together.
 Returning from his break, Koistinen meets a young boy in front of the pub and asks if he knows the owners of the dog.
-Despite the boy's warning, Koistinen confronts the owners in the pub and is beaten off-camera.
+Despite the boy's warning, Koistinen confronts the owners in the pub and is beaten.

 Koistinen and Mirja go on a date.
 They talk little, and at a concert Koistinen watches as Mirja goes dancing on her own with other men.
 Despite this, they agree to meet again.
 Koistinen returns to Aila's grill and talks about his evening.
 Insulted, Aila asks him to leave and closes shop.
 Meanwhile, Mirja meets with Lindholm for her payment and ridicules Koistinen.
 Lindholm informs his contacts of an "open-door day."

 Koistinen seeks a loan to start his own business, but is harshly refused at the bank due to his insufficient education and lack of guarantors.
 Later, Mirja unexpectedly joins Koistinen while he is taking his rounds.
 While Koistinen explains the mall's security system, Mirja memorizes the security code he uses.
 She gives the code to Lindholm, who tells her to start cooling the fake relationship off.

 Mirja meets Koistinen at his place, but abruptly leaves when he attempts to put his arm around her.
 Koistinen begins to drink heavily, and ends up at Aila's grill.
 Aila walks him home and puts him to bed.